sschyck/sschyck.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: A Postdoc at TUDelft, Aerospace.
+Working on Fungal Materials.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p></p>
+    <p></p>
+    <p></p>

 news: true  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello there!
+Thanks for stopping by!

+I'm Sarah, a motivated PhD with a background in utilizing wet chemistry techniques for the synthesis of colloidal materials.
+My academic journey has been dedicated to the exploration of various scientific techniques, including X-ray diffraction, electron microscopy, and more.
+Currently, I'm pursuing my PhD in Chemical Engineering at TU Delft, Netherlands, focusing on the preparation and out-of-equilibrium assembly of anisotropic and magnetic microparticles.

+When I'm not immersed in the world of research, I enjoy tennis, hiking, and board games.
+Whether it's a beach volleyball match, exploring new places, or spending quality time with friends and family, I find inspiration and balance outside the lab.

+Feel free to reach out if you'd like to connect, collaborate, or learn more about my research.
+I'm always excited to engage with fellow researchers and explore new opportunities.
+Looking forward to connecting with you!